A bruised bladder, also known as a contusion, is normally caused by a direct impact to the lower abdomen.

 A bladder contusion may occur following a fall, car accident or being hit with a blunt object.
 Symptoms of a bruised bladder include:

 - Sudden pain on impact.

-- Pain in the lower stomach.
+- Pain is felt in the lower stomach area.

-- A doctor will assess the patient and may order investigations such as CT scans or ultrasounds to view the extent of the damage and check there is no internal bleeding or leaking from the bladder.
+Seek medical attention immediately.
+A doctor will assess the patient and may order investigations such as CT scans or ultrasounds to view the extent of the damage and check there is no internal bleeding or leaking from the bladder.

-- Bruising with no other injuries will usually clear on its own within a week or so.
+An X-ray may also be requested to rule out pelvic fractures.
+Bruising with no other injuries will usually clear on its own within a week or so.

 A hospital stay may be required to monitor symptoms until the doctor is sure there is no internal bleeding or rupture of the bladder.